davidsferreira02/lbaw2373/README.md

 ### 6) CSS

 The easiest way to use CSS is just to edit the CSS file found at __public/css/app.css__.
+You can have multiple CSS files to better organize your style definitions.

 If you prefer to use [less](http://lesscss.org/), a PHP version of the less command-line tool as been added to the project.
 In this case, edit the file at __resources/assets/less/app.less__ instead and keep the following command running in a shell window so that any changes to this file can be compiled into the public CSS file: